-DATS Practicum
+DATS Practicum and Thesis Courses

 The Data Science Program provides its students with opportunities to participate in diverse research projects from across the campus, particularly through the various institutes and centers that Penn offers.
 Students should have taken at least one elective course in the target application domain before embarking on the project.
-The student will be mentored jointly by the Program Director and by an adviser in the area of the project.
+The student will be mentored jointly by the project director and by an adviser in the area of the project.

 Students may choose from suggested projects or may also come up with their own project/adviser ideas.
+For more information visit the Spring 2024 Info Sheet.

 DATS Independent Work Common Guidelines

 The output of DATS Independent Work must include a report as well as a presentation.
-The presentation can take the form of a public presentation open to all DATS faculty and students to attend, or in lieu of that, a conference presentation or poster presentation (decided by the adviser), which may be a formal talk or poster presentation.
+The presentation can take the form of a public presentation open to all DATS faculty and students to attend, or in place of that, a conference presentation or poster presentation (decided by the adviser), which may be a formal talk or poster presentation.

 Practicum-Specific Guidelines